emotionnlpdataset/Multimodal_NLP_Dataset/README.md

 Models used for this research project can be found at: https://huggingface.co/multimodalemotionnlp/Neurodiverse_NLP_Models

-Label Files can be found in this GitHub repository: \n For the emotional classification task: Labels_File/New_Labels_By_Classification_Emotions_Threshold15.npy For the emotional dimensions classification task: Labels_File/Revised_New_Labels_By_Classification_Attributes.npy
+Label Files can be found in this GitHub repository:
+For the emotional classification task: Labels_File/New_Labels_By_Classification_Emotions_Threshold15.npy For the emotional dimensions classification task: Labels_File/Revised_New_Labels_By_Classification_Attributes.npy